 Michelle agreed, adding: “Yes, part of knowing where your money goes is to track all of it!
 Especially, the money you plan to put into your savings.
 Including the money you want to save in your budget helps ensure you actually save it, not accidentally spend it.”

 Question 4: Does budgeting help you save money?

 Hayley responded: “Yes, making a budget makes you aware of where your money is going and therefore shows you the areas of you spending you can cut down, and ultimately save money.”

 Michelle added: “For sure, once you know where money goes by making a budget, you might think twice about frivolous spending, when you’re not spending thoughtlessly you will save more money.”

 Michelle and Hayley are full of good advice and tips when it comes to gaining control over your finances.
 Budgeting and saving definitely go hand in hand.
 If you’re just starting to save money, make a budget first.
 This will help you better understand where your money is going, which will help you develop a plan for beginning to save money into a savings account.

 If you still have questions about budgeting and saving…

-First Alliance Credit Union is hosting a Facebook Live Question and Answer session about budgeting and saving on our Facebook Page on Thursday, February 28th, 2019 at 7:00 PM CST.
-We would love for you to join us and ask Michelle and Hayley any questions you have about budgeting or saving.
-Be sure to invite any friends or family members that are interested in gaining more control over their financial future too!
+First Alliance Credit Union hosted a Facebook Live Question and Answer session about budgeting and saving on our Facebook Page on Thursday, February 28th, 2019.
+We asked Michelle and Hayley questions from viewers about budgeting or saving.
+You can check out the recap and the video right here!